rutrum/convert-case/README.md

 ## Cases

-This is list of cases that convert\_case supports.
-Some cases are simply aliases of others.
-The "Random" and "PseudoRandom" cases are provided in the `convert_case` library with the "random" feature.
+This is list of cases that `convert_case` supports.
+Some cases have aliases.

 | Case | Example |
 | ---- | ------- |